We may earn revenue from the products available on this page and participate in affiliate programs.

 The Classics

 Each of these is a solid choice for dinner parties (when we can do that again) or even takeout on a Tuesday.
-And in a fun color like neon pink—those are Jordan Ferney’s faves—they’re anything but basic.
+And in fun colors like neon pink or highlighter yellow, they’re anything but basic.

 The Dipped Ones

-Dipped candles get narrow at the top, giving them a rustic, handcrafted vibe.
-And because they usually come in pretty pairs held together by a string, they’re a gift that doesn’t need wrapping.
+Dipped candles get narrow at the top, giving them a more rustic, handcrafted vibe.
+And because they usually come in pretty pairs held together by string, they’re a gift that doesn’t need wrapping.

 The Shape-Shifters

-From ombré to marbled, these pattern plays make a style statement, even if you never light them.
-Though I strongly encourage that you do, especially the color drip one.
+From ombré to speckled, these pattern plays make a style statement, even if you never light them.
+Though I strongly encourage that you do, especially the color drip one (you’ll end up with this).

 The Variety Packs

-These six-packs each come in a perfect palette—no guesswork or online color matching needed.
-It’s the easiest way to set a cohesive table, period.
+These sets each come in a perfect predetermined palette—no guesswork needed.